 10-809-198 INTRODUCTION TO PSYCHOLOGY ...survey of theoretical foundations of human behavior such as sensation and perception, motivation, emotions, learning, personality, psychological disorders, therapy, stress, and human diversity in personal, social and vocational settings.
 (Prerequisite: Accuplacer Sentence Skills=60 AND Accuplacer Reading=55 OR ACT-English =16 AND ACT Reading =15 OR 10-831-103, Intro to College Writing or 10-831-107, College Reading and Writing 1 with "B" or better OR equivalent) Course Typically Offered: Summer/Fall/J-Session/Spring

 .
-The credit for 10-890-101, College 101 is an institutional requirement for graduation, and must be passed with a C or better.
-Consequently, it is not part of the program credit requirements.
+The credit for 10-890-101, College 101 is an institutional requirement for graduation.
+Consequently, it is not part of the program credit requirements, but must be passed with a C or better.

 .
 Students completing General Studies courses at NWTC must earn a "C" or better in English Composition to enrolling Technical Reporting.

 • Evaluate the energy use patterns for commercial building and recommend energy efficiency and alternative energy solutions for high energy consuming buildings.